-With the completion of the Groundwater Basins Master Plan (Plan) and its associated Programmatic Environmental Impact Report, the District will initiate pumper workshops to further evaluate concepts identified in the Plan.
-These workshop, facilitated by District staff, will further the development of available groundwater storage to reduce the region's demand for imported water.
+Conceptual projects identified in the District's Groundwater Basins Master Plan (Plan) will be further evaluated through series of pumper workshops and focused meetings with basin stakeholders and prospective project proponents.
+These workshops and meetings, facilitated by District staff, will further the development of available groundwater storage to reduce the region's demand for imported water.